 Perhaps most important is CR's ability to respond to customers' needs.
 With engineers in the same location as manufacturing, individual customer design requests can be quickly incorporated on the manufacturing floor.
 Instead of an overseas phone bank, customers who call get a knowledgeable, English-speaking agent who is in direct communication with the engineers.
 From that point, an innovative solution can be found.

-Christy Ricketts, Vice President of Operations and Marketing at Contemporary Research, gives an example: “Recently we had a customer who needed H.264 streamingbefore we were ready to release it.
+Christy icketts, Vice President of Marketing at Contemporary Research, gives an example: "Recently we had a customer who needed H.264 streaming before we were ready to release it.
 We offered him a beta version of the firmware so he could keep the system running and make his customer happy.
-We are always able to talk with our customers and resolve problems.”
+We are always able to talk with our customers and resolve problems."

 Imagine this situation with an overseas manufacturer.
 Would there be as much concern, and would effective communication even be possible?